-Our train arrives in Ulaanbaatar, the capital of Mongolia, this morning, where we join an included city tour, taking in highlights such as Chinggis Khan Square and the Choijin Lama Temple, which is now a museum housing a collection of Buddhist statues, paintings, masks and other religious artefacts.
+This morning our train arrives in Ulaanbaatar, the capital of Mongolia, where we join an included tour taking in city highlights such as Chinggis Khan Square and the Choijin Lama Temple, which is now a museum housing a collection of Buddhist statues, paintings, masks and other religious artefacts.
 For this evening, we have the chance to book an optional performance of traditional Mongolian music and dance, including the famous throat singing, and we will be spending the night in the Ramada Ulaanbaatar Hotel (3T+).
 Alternatively, for a small supplement, you may opt to stay overnight in a yurt camp in the Mongolian Alps, a truly unique experience (weather permitting).

 Day 7 Gandan Monastery and the Mongolian Alps

 After breakfast, we attend a Buddhist ceremony at Gandan Monastery, home to a thriving community of monks, before we head out of Ulaanbaatar by coach to explore the unspoilt scenery and bizarre rock formations of the Mongolian Alps.
 After a picnic lunch in a yurt camp, we are treated to a display of horse-riding skills and a traditional wrestling match.
 We spend the night aboard our train.

 We travel through the Selenga River valley today as we leave Mongolia behind us and cross the border into Russia, joining the main route of the Trans-Siberian Railway.
 Our first stop is the Siberian city of Ulan Ude, where we take a guided tour and learn more about the local history.
 Closed to foreigners during Soviet times, its main square is still dominated by the colossal bronze head of Lenin, said to be the biggest in the world at 7.7m high.